 The Bell helicopter aircraft family is extensive.
 If you go back to the beginning, in 1960, it was not a given that Bell would manufacture the helicopter the military needed.
 It all started with the United States Navy when they wanted a lighter helicopter.
 A total of 12 other manufacturers were considered for the task.
 Originally the design started as the D-250 but came to be the Bell 206.
 Five prototype helicopters were made and tested by the military.
-The first prototype flew on December 8, 1962.
+The prototype flew on December 8, 1962.
 Other prototypes were made, and Bell ended up losing the design competition, and the 206 was christened, “The Ugly Duckling.”

 This did not discourage Bell.
 They fixed original problems with the helicopter, and the Bell 206A was born.
 Eventually, the military changed their mind and used the helicopter for service.